 - Lastly, there’s a second artistic process of knowing when to either halt that process and/or choose from its results.

 The jury was right to question what the parametric inputs and geometric objectives were meant to show because those choices are design decisions that affect the output.
 They’re not called parameters for nothing!
 It was heartbreaking to read that although the form started optimising after 2,300 iterations, there still remained the challenge of “wrapping the design possibilities into a coherent narrative” regarding an airport in the completely insane site in Mumbai”.
-Good luck with the final!
+I hope the final went well.

 But, 2,300 iterations!
 The human brain may be slower at generating iterations but it might be better at not generating iterations that clearly aren’t going to work.
 “Inspiration” could just be the experienced rejection of non-crucial parameters and their unconscious working through by the brain according to algorithms that aren’t explicitly defined.
 In this sense, experience is the result of neuroplasticity strengthening those parts of the brain given most exercise.

 What we have is a situation where the Intellectuals deny their dependence upon artistic choice, and Artists deny that inspiration occurs without a synthesis of possibilities.
 This appears to be supported by the theory of Left Brain vs. Right Brain dominance where the right side of the brain is supposed to be best at expressive and creative tasks such as, recognizing faces, expressing emotions, music, reading emotions, color perception, images, intuition and creativity whilst the left-side of the brain is considered to be better at tasks that involve logic, language, critical thinking, numbers and reasoning.